Modernisation Programme FAQs: Service Users, Carers and Staff

 A demand and capacity analysis was undertaken for Lambeth, which projected inpatient bed requirement across a ten-year period.
 Across the Lambeth acute system there will be a reduction of three beds.
 However, with the planned reduction in length of stay, capacity should increase, not decrease.
 The number of Psychiatric Intensive Care Unit (PICU) beds will remain at ten.

-Lambeth Hospital inpatients will be transferred to New Douglas Bennett House at The Trust’s Maudsley Campus.
-The dedicated eight-ward facility is due to open in early 2023.
+Lambeth Hospital inpatients will be transferred to New Douglas Bennett House on the Trust’s Maudsley Campus when it opens.

 4. What will happen to the other services like the Library and Chaplaincy?

-We are planning to move the library to the Bethlem site and transferring materials to digital wherever possible so that all staff will have remote access to resources.
-Chaplaincy will continue to be provided in the New Douglas Bennett House alongside the existing chaplaincy services provided to Southwark wards, older adult services and adolescent services.
+We have move the library to the Bethlem site and transferring materials to digital wherever possible so that all staff will have remote access to resources.
+The Chaplaincy will continue to be provided in the New Douglas Bennett House alongside the existing chaplaincy services provided to Southwark wards, older adult services and adolescent services.

 5. What will happen to the Lambeth Hospital Site?